1 Part Course |

 • Escalation and documented senior management considerations

-Session 4: Consequences for failure
+Session 4: Consequences for Failure

-• Penalties for non-compliance (fines; jail; reputation)
+• Penalties for non-compliance (fines, jail, reputation)

-• Enforcement (who; what powers; consequences)
+• Enforcement (who, what powers, and the consequences)

 • Case studies – fraud prosecutions and likely outcomes under the new offence